 This control perspective scenario may be explored further to see how different levels of issue resolution in each organisation affect the overall workload.
-This will suggest the relative number of staff needed in each area but before we can draw firm conclusions we should explore the termporal perspective.
+This will suggest the relative number of staff needed in each area but before we can draw firm conclusions we should explore the temporal perspective.

 Simulation scenario 2: Explore temporal perspective